 A restaurant is only as strong as the employees who bring it to life.
 Your staff is one of the most valuable assets that your restaurant can leverage to create quality customer experiences.
 Staff training has an incredible impact on the stability of the restaurant workplace, especially in an industry with notoriously high turnover rates.
 According to the Bureau of Labor Statistics, turnover rate in the hospitality segment rose from 66.7 percent in 2014 to 72.1 percent in 2015.
-Get familiar with these five training trends to best position your restaurant in attracting and retaining passionate industry professionals.
+Get familiar with these five training trends to best position your restaurant in attracting, training, and retaining top industry professionals.

 Moving Away from LMS to More Flexible Options

 Not unlike most industries, training practices in the restaurant sector have been deeply impacted by the ever-evolving role that technology plays in our lives.
 In order to keep up, restaurants are ditching clunky, dated learning management systems (LMS) in favor of combining training software and systems that tailor to the unique needs of the staff (read more our latest eBook: Modernize your Business Operations: Move Beyond the LMS).
 No need to commit to one system, which is probably not cheap and doesn’t allow for flexibility.